 If a seizure happens because of an infection, high blood sugar, or a tumor, for example, the doctor will treat the underlying cause.

-A range of medications known as antiepileptic drugs (AEDs) aims to help manage seizures.
-Each drug works differently, and sometimes, a doctor will prescribe a combination.
+A range of medications known as anti-seizure drugs (ASDs) aim to help manage seizures.
+Each drug works differently, and sometimes a doctor will prescribe a combination.

-A doctor will prescribe an AED suitable for a person’s age and the severity of their symptoms.
+The doctor will prescribe an ASD suitable for a person’s age and the severity of their symptoms.

 - carbamazepine (Tegretol)

 - phenytoin (Dilantin)